-Since a pile of dying batteries keep growing I decided to give it a try.
-But instead of building circuit blindly, why not have some fun and look whats going on inside the circuit.
-So I build this circuit on LTSpice simulator.
+Since a pile of dying batteries keeps growing, I decided to give it a try.
+Instead of building the real circuit blindly, I decided to understand what is going on inside the circuit.
+So I made this circuit on LTSpice simulator.

-Lets see at simulated waveforms and try to explain whats going on here.
+Let us see at simulated waveforms and try to explain whats going on here.

-As you can see L2 coil voltage doesn’t rise higher than diode voltage with some overshoot.
+As you can see, the L2 coil voltage doesn’t rise higher than the diode voltage with some overshoot.
 This is because LED absorbs energy once it reaches the 3.2V level.
-You can try adding different diode like 8V Zener and you will see that L2 voltage reaches 8V and then drops because current starts flowing through diode.
-The voltage can go much higher and if you would like to power more energy hungry devices, you should add more windings to L2 coil.
+You can try adding different diode like 8V Zener, and you will see that L2 voltage reaches 8V and then drops because the current starts flowing through the diode.
+The voltage can go much higher, and if you would like to power more energy-hungry devices, you should add more windings to L2 coil.

-In practice such circuit works from like 0.3V
+In practice, such circuit works from like 0.3V

 Download LTSpice schematic here: Joule_thief_circuit

 Testing real Joule thief circuit

 Let us build a Joule thief prototype and see it working in reality.